gdevic/A-Z80/cpu/readme.txt

 Each functional block contains a Modelsim simulation profile:
 ./<block>/simulation/modelsim/test_<block>.mpf

-Before you can load and simulate them using Modelsim, you need to set up the environment by running a set of Python scripts at each functional block:
+Before you can load and simulate modules using Modelsim, you need to set up the environment by running a Python script 'modelsim_setup.py'.
-./<block>/simulation/modelsim/work/setup.py

-Run each one of them to create necessary directories that Modelsim needs.

 Each Modelsim project contains a set of predefined waveform scripts which you can load before running a simulation of a particular submodule.
 The scripts are named